ADMISSION TO PROFESSIONAL PROGRAM

 Pre-Admission to the Athletic Training Major

 Students may apply to the athletic training major as part of their application for admission to the University.
-Formal application for admission to the Athletic Training Education Program occurs during the second semester of the student's sophomore year.
+Formal application for admission to the Athletic Training Education Program occurs during the first semester of the student's sophomore year.
 The athletic training education program is a structured program in which the student must be making normal progress in the required prerequisite courses and pre-clinical experiences.

 Pre-athletic training students should consult with their assigned faculty advisor from the academic program to insure that curriculum requirements are selected at the appropriate time and to monitor normal progress toward formal admission to the professional program.

 Students who fail to pass prerequisite courses and/or fails to be accepted into the professional program during the first semester sophomore year will jeopardize their status within the clinical aspect of the program.
 Those students who are not admitted at the scheduled time (second semester sophomore year) should meet with the Athletic Training Program Director to discuss and plan their future within the Athletic Training Education Program.
 Candidates who fail to meet the GPA requirement needed for application to the professional program for two consecutive semesters after completing EXS 217 will no longer be allowed to apply to the athletic training professional program.
 Students who receive academic advisement from individuals other than their assigned ATEP faculty advisors may also jeopardize their standing within the program.

 The Athletic Training Education Program is a four-year academic program that leads to a Bachelor of Science Degree in Athletic Training.
 The curriculum consists of 120 credits with 74 credits in the athletic training major.
 Of the 74 credits, 59 credits are lecture course and 15 credits are skill and practicum courses.
 The UNDERGRADUATE CATALOG provides the athletic training students with the course descriptions, prerequisites, as well as the admission and retentions policies.\